Keepalive: Description

 Once a TCP connection has been established, that connection is defined to be valid until one side closes it.
 Once the connection has entered the connected state, it will remain connected indefinitely.
-But in reality the connection will not last indefinitely.
-Most firewall or NAT systems will close a connection if there has not been any activity in some time period.
+But, in reality, the connection will not last indefinitely.
+Many firewall or NAT systems will close a connection if there has been no activity in some time period.
 The Keep Alive signal can be used to trick intermediate hosts to not close the connection due to inactivity.
 It is also possible that one host is no longer listening (e.g. application or system crash).
-In this case the connection is closed, but no ```FIN``` was ever sent.
-In this case a KeepAlive packet can be used to interrogate a connection to check if it is still intact.
+In this case, the connection is closed, but no FIN was ever sent.
+In this case, a KeepAlive packet can be used to interrogate a connection to check if it is still intact.

 A keepalive signal is often sent at predefined intervals, and plays an important role on the Internet.
-After a signal is sent, if no reply is received the link is assumed to be down and future data will be routed via another path until the link is up again.
+After a signal is sent, if no reply is received, the link is assumed to be down and future data will be routed via another path until the link is up again.
 A keepalive signal can also be used to indicate to Internet infrastructure that the connection should be preserved.
 Without a keepalive signal, intermediate NAT-enabled routers can drop the connection after timeout.

-Since the only purpose is to find links that don't work or to indicate connections that should be preserved, keepalive messages tend to be short and not take much bandwidth.
+Since the only purpose is to find links that do not work or to indicate connections that should be preserved, keepalive messages tend to be short and not take much bandwidth.
 However, their precise format and usage terms depend on the communication protocol.

 TCP keepalive

 Transmission Control Protocol (TCP) keepalives are an optional feature, and if included must default to off.
-The keepalive packet contains no data.
-In an Ethernet network, this results in frames of minimum size (64 bytes).
-There are three parameters related to keepalive: